 As I continued down the road and lost sight of that duo, I had a funny thought.
 If that mockingbird ran for political office, I think I’d vote for him.

-Well, OK then, maybe it wasn’t such an idle thought after all.
-If a duck can be elected, at least in the mind’s eye of children, how much better a mockingbird?
+Well, Okay then, maybe it wasn’t such an idle thought after all.
+If a duck can be elected, at least in the mind’s eye of children, how much better a very brave and cunning mockingbird?